DIY Drain Cleaning: When to Call a Professional

 Baking Soda and Vinegar

-A mixture of baking soda and vinegar reacts to produce fizzing acid, causing any stubborn clogs to loosen up; pour boiling water through afterward for the best results.
+A combination of baking soda and vinegar reacts and produces fizzing acid that causes the clogs that are stubborn to break up; pour boiling water through afterward for optimal results.

 Plunger